 StepHandle (5th Axis)

 For a completely hands-free solution, 5th Axis has launched StepHandle, which allows people to open doors with their feet.
-The product includes the needed hardware and drill for an easy and quick installation.
+The product includes the needed hardware for an easy and quick installation.
 (Image courtesy of 5th Axis)

 StepHandle features gripper teeth and a raised lip for traction and is angled enough to grab with your shoe but not high enough to be a tripping hazard.
 It's available in high-visibility red or a more natural-looking silver.